OfficeDev/office-js-docs-pr/docs/develop/application-specific-api-model.md

 ## Request context

-The Office application and your add-in run in two different processes.
-Since they use different runtime environments, add-ins require a `RequestContext` object in order to connect your add-in to objects in Office such as worksheets, ranges, paragraphs, and tables.
+The Office application and your add-in run in different processes.
+Since they use different Configure your Office Add-in to use a shared runtime environments, add-ins require a `RequestContext` object in order to connect your add-in to objects in Office such as worksheets, ranges, paragraphs, and tables.
 This `RequestContext` object is provided as an argument when calling `*.run`.

 ## Proxy objects